LittleBird’s Alex was invited to trial First News’ new activity boxes for children aged 4-8 years old, First Wonder Box. Here are her thoughts…

 I was particularly impressed with how every inch of the box and packaging is used, whether it be for things to do, fun facts or using the packaging to make something.
 It is clearly evident that much time and thought has gone into the creation of each themed box to contain age appropriate activities based around curriculum topics that actually make learning fun!

 The boxes are just perfect for an after-school activity, a treat to do with grandparents, to take in the car on long journeys or just a quality one-on-one screen free activity to enjoy together.
-My daughter skips to the letterbox every Friday to retrieve her First News newspaper (hitting the crosswords and sudoku first!) and my son now loves getting his Wonder Boxes.
+My daughter skips to the letterbox to retrieve her fortnightly First News newspaper (hitting the crosswords and sudoku first!) and my son now loves getting his Wonder Boxes.

 Great value, I will definitely be purchasing again as we are huge First News fans in this house.

 Thank you to First News for sending us the boxes in return for an honest review.